 2.1.5 Waste reduction and reuse

-The following information is taken from the EPA document, “Municipal Solid Waste in the United States: 2001 Facts and Figures,” as cited above.
+The following information is taken from the EPA document, “National Overview: Facts and Figures on Materials, Waste and Recycling” 2018 Fact Sheet, republished July 14, 2021 as cited above.
 When EPA established its waste management hierarchy in 1989, it emphasized the importance of reducing the amount of waste created, reusing whenever possible, and then recycling what is left.
 When municipal solid waste is reduced and reused, this is called “source reduction”, meaning that the material never enters the waste stream.
 Instead it is managed at the source of generation.
 Source reduction includes the design, manufacture, purchase or use of materials, such as products and packaging, to reduce their amount or toxicity before they enter the MSW waste stream.
 Examples of source reduction activities are:

 Designing products or packaging to reduce the quantity or the toxicity of the materials used, or to make them easier to reuse.